 Day 11

 A continental breakfast takes place before you say goodbye to the amazing Humboldt Explorer and its experienced crew.
-You are free to visit the beach in town, take a walk to see the remains of the wall of San Cristobal Castle or be transferred to the airport.
+You are free to visit the beach, take a walk in town, or be transferred to the airport.

 Western Galapagos, Wolf & Darwin (11 Days / 10 Nights - 32 Dives)